Ron Sweed

-Ronald D. Sweed (January 23, 1949 – April 1, 2019) was an American entertainer and author, known for his late-night television horror host character "The Ghoul".
+Ronald D. Sweed (January 23, 1949 – April 1, 2019) was an American horror host, disc jockey, producer, comedian, and author, known for his late-night television horror host character "The Ghoul".

 Early life and career

 Sweed was born on January 23, 1949, in Euclid, Ohio.
 His mother is Irene Barnard.
 His father was Robert Sweed.
 He grew up in Cleveland.
 In an interview with his mother, Metro Times reporter Anita Schmaltz asked, "Did you ever expect to give birth to a Ghoul?"
 She responded, "Ron was very different right from the time he came out of the chute."
 Sweed was 3 or 4 when he went to downtown Cleveland with his grandfather to see Santa Claus and buy him a Christmas present.
 He picked out a puppet.
 When Sweed was 8 or 9, he was given marionettes.
 Sweed would put on shows for the neighborhood kids with the marionettes.
 His fourth grade teacher at one time could not keep his attention.
 Every Wednesday Sweed would put on a show for the class with his Jerry Mahoney dummy.

 In 1963, 13-year-old Sweed and his friends went to an afternoon matinee of "Dr. Silkini and his live stage show of horrors, on stage in person, the Frankenstein monster, Dracula, King Kong and 45 horror movies".
 On the way home, he found a gorilla suit in an open trunk of Silkini's.
 He wore the gorilla suit to a live appearance by Ghoulardi, a popular Cleveland television personality played by Ernie Anderson on WJW.
 Ghoulardi took note of the costume and brought Sweed on stage, and over the next few weeks, Sweed became Anderson's production assistant.

 After Anderson left Cleveland for Los Angeles in 1966, Sweed left for Bowling Green State University, but continued to help with the production of the Hoolihan and Big Chuck show, which was Ghoulardi's replacement on WJW.